Cipscis/eslint-plugin-import-newlines/README.md

 to be able to break imports up to multiple lines without the plugin reporting an error and offering an autofix.

+#### `allowBlankLines` [boolean] (default: `false`)

+Allows imports to contain blank lines.
+Blank lines will still be removed when applying an autofix for any other reason, but if this option is set to `true` they won't cause the plugin to report an error.

 ### Testing

 Tests can be run via `npm run test`, make sure these pass after every change.
 Be sure to add tests